stevencarlislewalker/sparkLearn/notes/LocalSparkInstallOnUbuntu.md

 *Jan 2016*

 Up and running with local instance of spark on ubuntu 15.10.
 Installing Java, Scala, and Spark.
 For a local instance of Spark there is no need to install Scala - Spark (prebuilt) comes with Scala (2.10.5).
 I don't know if you still need to install Java - probably not.
+This is all shamelessly adapted (stolen) from [this writeup](http://mbonaci.github.io/mbo-spark/)

 ####Instructions - installing java, scala, and spark on Ubuntu-15.10-desktop-amd64